DevART36/100-days-of-code/log.md

 I've just finished the CSS Grid in the curriculum, I felt so overwhelmed by it.
 I learned the repeat(), autofill, minmax() that helps me to automaticaly create grids.
 After finishing it, I apply my knowledge on :https://t.co/5JbwOPLlCJ
 I learned how to create rows and columns and automate them.
 **Thuoghts** I also love CSS Grid a lot , I think this is the sanme wth flexbox in terms of webstie structuring, and I will use it to my future projects.

+### Day 9: January 9, Saturday

+**Today's Progress**

+Day 9 of #100DaysOfCode in #freeCodeCamp

+I'm revewing my lessons about CSS grid in https://t.co/g71L9RnYvF for the upcoming projects, code in VSCODE and preview it on the browser.
+I created a ready-structure for a Website using grid-area. https://t.co/Nm7paGqvCP